Should I visit a mattress store?

 It’s often in the best interests of the mattress store for the salesperson to reach a deal with you in order to make the final sale.
 The only downside to consider is how strong a negotiator you are – if you hate negotiating and you know you’re aren’t great at it, there’s a good chance you could end up paying significantly more for your mattress by buying in a store than purchasing online.
 With an online purchase, you’ll pay a competitive price without needing to haggle.

 Think about other costs as well.
 With an online order, you might have to pay shipping costs.
 Of course, if you shop at Purple, shipping is free.
 With an in-store purchase, you typically have to pay a delivery charge.
 This is usually an extra charge that’s added to your purchase at the very end – especially if you go for a white glove delivery option.
-Speaking of which, if you order a Purple® Hybrid or Purple® Hybrid Premier, professional white glove service is included at no additional charge.
+Speaking of which, if you order a Purple® Hybrid or Purple® Hybrid Premier, professional white glove service is available!
+For the Purple® Hybrid Premier and Purple® PowerBase, it's included at no additional charge.
+For the Purple® Hybrid (not paired with the PowerBase), you can add white glove delivery for $149.

 Customer Service and Support